 14. Choose wire storage

-Give your kitchen a back-to-school look with wire storage pieces.
-A simple unit is the ideal place to store tumblers, Tupperware and clip-top glass jars – be selective about what to display so the overall effect is attractive, not cluttered.
+Give your kitchen a back-to-school look with this wire kitchen storage idea.
+A simple unit is the ideal place to store tumblers, Tupperware and clip-top glass jars.
+Be selective about what to display so the overall effect is attractive, not cluttered.

 15. Invite a friendly touch with family photos